mattlyons0/DiceGame/doc/UITests.md

 - At the top left corner there should be a label in white text containing the hole number.
 This number should increment upon advancing to the next hole.
 - In the center of the screen there should be a Golf Green.
 This should contain a set of balls at the left.
+- There should be a ball for each player.
 - Each ball should be colored randomly and match the color of the player's Row in the Game Table.
-- The balls may initially overlap one another.
+- The balls may initially overlap one another, however the player who's turn it is should always be on top.
-- There should be a ball for every player.
+- The current player's ball should have a white outline/shadow at all times.
+- All non current player's balls should have a black outline/shadow at all times.
 - There should be a hole.
-This hole will be in a randomized location vertically while still remaining on the green.
+This hole will be in a randomized location vertically while still remaining on the green (light or mid green, but not dark green).
 - The hole will be closer or further in the green depending on how far away the hole is.
 - In each hole played the drawn hole on the course should be in a slightly different location depending on the hole's length and the random variation of height with the hole.
 - Each Player's ball should represent the distance the player is away from the hole.